Zaju: Background

 On one hand, the zaju theater is the product of a long process of Chinese art, music, and poetry; on the other hand, the zaju also appears as a phenomenon resulting from a combination of cultures of Eurasia over time.
 Zaju had its genesis even before the Yuan dynasty (1271–1368).
 Zaju was verified as a variety play in North China in the course of the Northern Song dynasty.
 Zaju was performed during the Song dynasty (960–1279), particularly the Northern Song period (960–1127), as well as the Jurchen Jin dynasty (1115–1234), which succeeded it in northern China.

 Zaju is now best known now from its high development during the Yuan dynasty, which was founded by the Mongol Empire under the leadership of Kublai Khan.
 Significant surviving literature exists from this period, including around two-hundred written scripts for zaju performances.
 Although the Yuan was the first non-Han dynasty to rule over China fully, varying ethno-musico influences had already made an effect upon the culture of China, most relevantly in terms of the mix of arts that went on to coalesce as the mixed zaju ("variety theater"): this encompassed poetry, gymnastics, orchestral music, set design, along with the other arts required for this complex form of theater art.
 Major questions remain about the relationships between this artistic and political process in regards to how it is known in relationship to the zaju form of art.
-The Yuan succeeded the previous dynasties which controlled parts of China: the Jurchen Jin dynasty, the Tangut Western Xia (1038–1227), and the Han Chinese Song dynasty.
+The Yuan succeeded the previous dynasties which controlled parts of China: the Jurchen Jin dynasty, the Tangut Western Xia (1038–1227), and the Han Song dynasty.
 The transitions between the various political regimes tended to involve war, death, and disorder in a large scale.
 However, various cultural and artistic contributions from these diverse sources melded together to help form the zaju performances: musical modes of the steppes, traditional Chinese shi and ci poetry, the newly developed and embedded qu lyrics, acrobatics, and dance, combined with the other varieties of artistic performance to contribute to the mix which zaju represents.
 Accompanying musical notation is evidently lacking; instead, the tune to which an aria was meant to be sung is indicated in the text by the title of a popular song or aria using the same tune.
 Generally, information about performances derives from preserved literary texts: arias, libretti, and/or other forms of stage direction.